Pasting content from external source

 This occurs because the content being pasted includes inline styling markup such as font size, font style, colour and / or other attributes.

 The Canvasflow editor performs a number of background checks to help prevent inline styling from affecting the presentation of your content.
-However, there are some inline styles it is not possible for the system to override, because it is possible to apply these styles via the Canvasflow content toolbar.
+However, there are some inline styles it is not possible for the system to override, because it is possible to apply these styles via the 'Canvasflow Content Toolbar'.

 Pasting plain content

 This is the recommended method for pasting content into Canvasflow.
 This process ensures pasted content does not include any inline formatting.
-This ensures only the associated Canvasflow style will control how the content appears.
+This ensures only the associated Canvasflow style will dictate how the content appears.

 To paste as plain content:

-1. Ensure appropriate text component is placed onto Canvas
+1. Ensure appropriate text component is placed onto Canvas.

-2. Copy the content from the source
+Copy the content from the source.

-3. In Canvasflow, right click and select 'Paste and match style' if using Mac, or 'Paste as plain text' if using Windows
+In Canvasflow, right click and select Paste and Match Style if using MacOS, or Paste as Plain Text if using Windows.

 1. Windows keyboard shortcut: CTRL+Shift+V